 How Plants Use Calcium

 Inside the pant, calcium is used to:

 Plant Calcium Deficiencies

-Because calcium in the soil must be broken down by soil microorganisms before it can be used by plants, even if you have sufficient calcium levels, your plants can still show signs of calcium deficiencies.
+Because lime in the soil must be broken down by soil microorganisms before it can be used by plants, even if you have sufficient lime levels, your plants can still show signs of calcium deficiencies.
 It often takes 6 months to 2 years before lime is available for plant use.

 Once calcium settles inside the plant it doesn't move or relocate.
 New plant tissues must have a new supply of calcium.
 When plants shed roots (grass sheds it roots twice over the course of a year) new calcium is needed for root growth.
 The shed roots breaks down into organic matter by soil microorganisms that can later be used by plants.

 In soil chemistry, "Base Saturation" is a term that is often used.
 It is derived from 4 major elements used to determine the soil's CEC (Cation Exchange Capacity).
 The 4 alkaline or "base" (basic) elements are Calcium (Ca++), Magnesium (Mg++), Potassium (K+) and sodium (Na+).

 Soils are made up of Clay, Organic Matter, Sand and Silt.
 Organic matter and clay soils have a negative charge (-) and have the greatest nutrient holding ability.
 Since opposites attract, the negative charges of the soil attract the positive charged elements.
 The ++ behind the Ca means calcium has a double positive charge.